 - Essential Visitors

-At this time, we will only be conducting meetings with essential visitors at the office until further notice.
+Until further notice, we will only be conducting meetings with essential visitors at the office.
 All visitors, including deliveries, are required to provide contact information in case contact tracing is required.
-Please use available technology such as Microsoft Teams or Zoom, etc. to conduct meetings with external parties.
+Where possible we recommend you use available technology such as Microsoft Teams or Zoom, etc. to conduct meetings with external parties.

 In the event a visitor arrives without an appointment, reception will advise them of the requirements of our Safety Plan and ask them to contact our office via phone or e-mail.